 3. Choose a patch that's large enough to cover an entire pimple with a little extra space on the sides.

 4. Apply the patch over the affected area.
 Ensure the pimple is centered and the sticker sits smoothly over your skin.

 5. Apply your morning or night cream to your entire face (Pro Tip: do not apply any skin treatments or moisturizers before applying the patch).

 When to remove the pimple patch?

 You can leave a pimple patch on your skin for a full day or night.
-When the patch shows a visibly white dot, that means it has absorbed puss from a pimple and is ready to be removed.
-If a pimple is still raised or swollen, replace it the patch with a new patch then or the following day or night (depending on your type of patch)
+When the patch shows a visibly white dot, it has absorbed puss from a pimple and is ready to be removed.
+If a spot is still raised or swollen, replace the patch with a new patch then or the following day or night (depending on your type of patch)

 What are the best pimple patches on the market today?

-The effective (and popular) & dermatologist-recommended pimple patches are hydrocolloid patches that can be worn both day and night.
-2 options for these thinner, transparent patches are the MDacne Master Pimple Patch and thin Cosrx patch These two products are both excellent with some differences.
-The MDacne Master Patch is clear in color while the Cosrx patch is yellow, making the MDacne patches a bit easier to conceal the daytime.
+The effective (and popular) & dermatologist-recommended pimple patches are hydrocolloid patches that can be worn day and night.
+2 options for these thinner, transparent patches are the MDacne Master Pimple Patch and thin Cosrx patch.
+These two products are both excellent, with some differences.
+The MDacne Master Patch is clear in color, while the Cosrx patch is yellow, making the MDacne patches a bit easier to conceal during the daytime.
 The MDacne Master Pimple Patches are also packaged in sterile aluminum, allowing superior safety and shelf life.
-While these patches can be a huge help to tackle existing blemishes, they should always be considered an adjust therapy alongside other other skincare products designed to help fight and prevent future breakouts.
+While these patches can help tackle existing blemishes, they should always be considered an adjusted therapy alongside other skincare products designed to help fight and prevent future breakouts.

-Learn more about the MDacne Single Pimple Master Patch and get 36 patches for $13.95
+Learn more about the MDacne Single Pimple Master Patch.

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.